Dealing with casting in dance can be a challenge…

 Reassess the energy you bring to the studio.

-Adjusting food and cross-training is not about changing how you look — it’s about increasing your confidence so you dance more freely.
+Making adjustments to your approach to food or cross-training could have a huge positive impact.
+These adjustments are not about changing how you look, but rather, they’re about increasing your confidence so you dance more freely.

 Some food swaps and cross-training switch-ups can make a big impact on how you perform.
 Have you started relying on too much sugar or caffeine for energy?
-Focus on increasing the length and quality of your sleep.
+Instead, put some attention on increasing the length and quality of your sleep.
 Incorporate lots of simple and complex carbs for consistent energy throughout the day.

 If you’ve been doing the same cross-training for years, you might benefit from trying something new.
 Experiment with weight training or employ a trainer who works with dancers to see if there’s a weakness you haven’t addressed.